gradle/actions/setup-gradle/README.md

 ### Which content is cached

 Using experiments and observations, we have attempted to identify which Gradle User Home content is worth saving and restoring between build invocations.
 We considered both the respective size of the content and the impact this content has on build times.
-As well as the obvious candidates like downloaded dependencies, we saw that compiled build scripts, transformed Jar files and other content can also have a significant impact.
+As well as the obvious candidates like downloaded dependencies, we saw that compiled build scripts, transformed Jar files, and other content can also have a significant impact.

 In the end, we opted to save and restore as much content as is practical, including:
-- `caches/<version>/generated-gradle-jars`: These files are generated on first use of a particular Gradle version, and are expensive to recreate
+- `caches/<version>/generated-gradle-jars`: These files are generated on the first use of a particular Gradle version, and are expensive to recreate
 - `caches/<version>/kotlin-dsl` and `caches/<version>/scripts`: These are the compiled build scripts.
 The Kotlin ones in particular can benefit from caching.
 - `caches/modules-2`: The downloaded dependencies
 - `caches/transforms-3`: The results of artifact transforms
 - `caches/jars-9`: Jar files that have been processed/instrumented by Gradle
 - `caches/build-cache-1`: The local build cache

-In certain cases a particular section of Gradle User Home will be too large to make caching effective.
+In certain cases, a particular section of Gradle User Home will be too large to make caching effective.
 In these cases, particular subdirectories can be excluded from caching.
 See [Exclude content from Gradle User Home cache](#exclude-content-from-gradle-user-home-cache).

 ### Cache keys